 - Begin paying your premiums.
 You’ll pay your premiums as specified in your contract.
 As long as you continue making payments on your policy, it remains active.

 How to pay life insurance premiums

-Most insurers will allow you to pay your premium by a personal check, cashier’s check or bank transfer.
+Most insurers will allow you to pay your premiums by a personal cheque, cashier’s cheque or bank transfer.
 None accept cash.

 Some carriers will let you pay your initial premium using a credit card.

 Yes.
 If you decide you no longer need the protection it offers, you can let your insurer know that you’d like to cancel your life insurance.